hackafterdark/context-sherpa/docs/GUI_GUIDE.md

 ## 🛠️ Behavior Adjustment (Rule Editor)

 Context Sherpa allows you to dynamically tune your AI agent's behavior.
-Use the Behavior Adjustment screen to create and manage `ast-grep` rules using natural language intent.
+Use the Behavior Adjustment screen to create and manage agent rules and skills using natural language intent.

 ![Rule Editor](./behavior-adjustment.png)